oasisprotocol/oasis-web3-gateway/docker/README.md

-# Web3 gateway docker images for local development with bundled Emerald/Sapphire ParaTimes
+# Web3 gateway docker images for local development with bundled Sapphire/Emerald ParaTimes

-Subfolders contain Dockerfiles for bundling the following components required to set up localnet for developing dApps running on Emerald or Sapphire:
+Subfolders contain Dockerfiles for bundling the following components required to set up localnet for developing dApps running on Sapphire or Emerald:

 - oasis-node and oasis-net-runner
-- Emerald or Sapphire ParaTime .orc bundles
+- Sapphire or Emerald ParaTime .orc bundles
 - oasis-web3-gateway
 - oasis-deposit helper to fund local development accounts

 ## Prebuilt images

-Oasis provides prebuilt `emerald-localnet` and `sapphire-localnet` docker images. `latest` versions are based on:
+Oasis provides prebuilt `sapphire-localnet` and `emerald-localnet` docker images. `latest` versions are based on:
 - `stable` branch of `oasis-core`,
 - `master` branch of `oasis-sdk`,